 Here are the keys points to consider to help you decide if a Dining Plan is a good fit.
 (NOTE: Please take these suggestions with a grain of salt!
 They are just overall guidelines to help you get a picture of who benefits most from using a Dining Plan.)

-You should consider using the Dining Plan if you:
+You could consider using the Standard Dining Plan if you:

 - Want to enjoy an alcoholic drink with both lunch and dinner every day

 - Want to eat at several Character Meals or buffets (These tend to be the most expensive out-of-pocket and represent the best value on the plan)

 - Cna make Advance Dining Reservations at least 6 months in advance (though this definitely isn’t a make-or-break aspect)

 You might want to avoid the Dining Plan if you: